kristof-j-molnar/project_foxticket/CONTRIBUTING.md

 ## Restricted branches
 - `development` - all the implemented features which are done and deployed
-- `master` - stable version deployed
+- `main` - stable version deployed

 ## Workflow